 sometimes stronger warranty conditions.

-But be aware: the lifespan of an electric bike battery depends heavily on usage habits (temperature, storage, deep discharges, charger, usage).
-A premium battery that is poorly treated will age quickly, while a well-maintained "standard" battery can last a long time.
+But beware: the electric bike battery lifespan depends heavily on habits (temperature, storage, deep discharges, charger, use).
+A poorly treated premium battery will age quickly, while a well-maintained "standard" battery can last a long time.

-Can compatible batteries be found that are cheaper than the original batteries?
+Can compatible batteries be found that are cheaper than original batteries?

-British official recommendations on the safety of electric bike batteries clearly emphasize that it is best to buy genuine/manufacturer-authorised batteries and chargers, as third-party products may be incompatible and greatly increase the risk of fire, even if the price is more attractive.
+Official UK recommendations on e-bike battery safety clearly emphasize that it is better to buy genuine/manufacturer-authorized batteries and chargers, as third-party products can be non-compatible and significantly increase the risk of fire, even if the price is more attractive.

-This is especially true in this case, where a battery may have been damaged or “abused” without it being immediately apparent.
+This is particularly true for second-hand items, where a battery may have been damaged or "abused" without it being immediately apparent.

-Does an electric bike charger need to have the same voltage and amperage as the battery?
+Should an electric bike charger have the same voltage and amperage as the battery?

-In real life, remember this above all: the charger must be designed for your battery (same charging voltage and suitable charging curve), and ideally be the original one or an explicitly authorized model.
+In real life, remember this: the charger must be designed for your battery (same charging voltage and appropriate charging curve), and ideally be the original one or an explicitly authorized model.

-The same GOV.UK guidance recommends using only the charger supplied with the bike, or a manufacturer-authorised replacement , and warns of the high risk in case of battery/charger incompatibility.
+The same GOV.UK guidance recommends only using the charger supplied with the bike, or a manufacturer-authorized replacement, and warns about the high risk in case of battery/charger incompatibility.

-"Terrain" benchmark: an example of a price from Batoo Bike
+"Field" benchmark: a price example from Batoo Bike

-If you ride a Colibri and are mainly looking to extend the range, the electric bike battery “Additional Battery – the Colibri” is listed at CHF 400 on the product page at the time of viewing.
+If you ride a Colibri and are mainly looking to extend the range, the electric bike battery "Supplementary Battery – the Colibri" is listed at 400 CHF on the product page at the time of consultation.

 FAQ